-The cost in future years will depend in part on the level of the foundation allowance, with a higher foundation allowance resulting in a greater fiscal impact.
-Assuming that the foundation allowance is \$6,700 in FY 2004, the cost of the additional 25 schools in FY 2004 plus the ongoing cost of the 5 schools created in FY 2003 would be \$10.5 million if 20% transfer from nonpublic schools and \$21.0 million if 40% transfer.
-There would also be a subsequent revenue loss to the local school districts from which the 60% to 80% of new PSA students transferred of between approximately \$31.5 million and \$42.0 million.
+The cost in future years will depend on the level of the foundation allowance, which is set annually by the legislature.
+Assuming that the foundation allowance would increase by 3.1% in FY 2004 (the same percent increase as in FY 2003), the cost of the additional 25 schools in FY 2004 plus the ongoing cost of the schools created in FY 2003 would be \$10.8 million if 20% transfer from nonpublic schools and \$21.6 million if 40% transfer.
+There would also be a subsequent revenue loss to the local school districts from which the 60% to 80% of new PSA students transferred of between approximately \$32.5 million and \$43.3 million.
 A similar impact would be realized annually through FY 2008 (CY 2007) due to the creation of new schools and continuing support of schools already created under the higher cap.
 Beginning in FY 2009 through FY 2018, the additional annual cost would be reduced, as the limit is increased by 10 school annually rather than 25 schools.